St Mary's Anglican Church Busselton

 precious privilege-the means and opportunity of religious worship

+and instruction.
 In order to promote their attainment of this blessing,

 she has undertaken to raise a subscription for the erection of a